Creative Writing (CRWR-SHU)

 You will also conduct research necessary to both better understand those texts and their authors’ techniques and thinking, and to do work necessary to support your own creative experiments in writing your own speculative fiction.
 Research is a big part of the successful speculative fiction writer’s practice, and it will be a significant part of this class.

-Fulfillment: IMB Interactive Media Elective Courses.
+Fulfillment: IMA Elective and IMB Interactive Media Elective Courses.

 Grading: Ugrd Shanghai Graded